School bus crash in South Africa kills at least 13 children, police say

 President Cyril Ramaphosa expressed his sadness at the loss of life, saying national and provincial authorities would provide families and schools with the necessary psychosocial support.

-“Our children are the nation’s most precious assets and we must do all we can — from observing the rules of the road to the quality of service providers appointed to transport scholars — to protect learners,” said Ramaphosa.
+“Our children are the nation’s most precious assets and we must do all we can — from observing the rules of the road to the quality of service providers,” said Ramaphosa.

-The country’s minister of basic education, Siviwe Gwarube, said many of the accidents involving school transport were caused by driver error.
-She called on the Department of Transport to make sure that vehicles entrusted with transporting schoolchildren are roadworthy.
+The country’s minister of basic education, Siviwe Gwarube, said many accidents involving school transport are caused by driver error.
+She also called on the Department of Transport to make sure that vehicles entrusted with transporting schoolchildren are roadworthy.